awoisoak/devops-sandbox/README.md

-Repository to play with different devops scenarios found under [projects](https://github.com/awoisoak/devops-sandbox/tree/master/projects).
+Repository to play with different devops [projects](https://github.com/awoisoak/devops-sandbox/tree/master/projects).

-# Projects

-## Bash
+## Project Bash
 This script automatically build an environment with a Flask Python web server which exposes port 9000.
 In order to build the environment simply execute the script:

     bash photo-shop.sh